kaltenburger/gender_graph_code/figures/README.md

-# gender_graph_code
-replication code for "Bias and variance in the social structure of gender"
+About.
+This folder contains all the corresponding figures in the paper "Bias and variance in the social structure of gender".